 On January 14, 2015, we sold, in a private placement, an aggregate of approximately 1.1 million shares of common stock at a price of \$7.00 per share.
 Investors received warrants to purchase up to approximately 1.1 million shares of common stock at an exercise price of \$9.50.
 We raised approximately \$7.1 million in net proceeds in the private placement of common stock and warrants.
 Additionally, on January 21, 2015, in a subsequent private placement, we sold an aggregate of 211,528 shares of common stock at a price of \$9.33 per share and a warrant to purchase up to 211,528 shares of common stock at a price of \$0.125 per share subject to the warrant.
-We raised approximately \$1.9 million in net proceeds in the private placement of common stock and a warrant to purchase common stock.
-In both transactions, the exercise price of the warrants is \$9.50 per share.
+We raised approximately \$1.9 million in net proceeds in the private placement of common stock at a price of the warrants is \$9.50 per share.
 The warrants will expire 3 years from their respective date of issuance.
 The warrants do not include a net-exercise feature.
-The warrants may be redeemed by us at a price of \$0.001 per share upon notice to the holders thereof in the event that the closing bid for Aldeyra's common stock for each of the fifteen consecutive trading days prior to such redemption is at least \$20.00 per share and the average trading volume of Aldeyra's common stock during such period is at least 50,000 shares per day.
+The warrants may be redeemed by us at a price of \$0.001 per share upon notice to the holders thereof in the event that the closing bid for Aldeyra's common stock during such period is at least 50,000 shares per day.
 Following our notification to the warrant holders of our exercise of the redemption right under the warrants, the warrant holders will have the option to exercise the warrants prior to the redemption date rather than having them redeemed.

-In addition, we raised approximately \$19.6 million, after deducting underwriting discounts and commissions and other offering expenses, which closed on May 22, 2015, through the issuance and sale of 2,822,500 shares of common stock in a follow-on public offering, including shares sold pursuant to the underwriters exercise of their option to purchase additional shares of common stock.
+In addition, we raised approximately \$19.5 million, after deducting underwriting discounts and commissions and other offering expenses, which closed on May 22, 2015, through the issuance and sale of 2,822,500 shares of common stock in a follow-on public offering, including shares sold pursuant to the underwriters exercise of their option to purchase additional shares of common stock.

-Our management believes that its currently available resources, including funds obtained from the May 2015 public offering, will provide sufficient funds to enable the Company to meet its expected obligations into 2017 based on our current business plan.
+We believe that our cash, cash equivalents and marketable securities as of March 31, 2016, together with the amounts available under the Credit Facility, will be adequate to fund operations through approximately the end of 2017 based on our current business plan.
 However, these amounts will not be sufficient for us to commercialize our product candidates or conduct any substantial, additional development requirements requested by the FDA.
 At this time, due to the risks inherent in the drug development process, we are unable to estimate with any certainty the costs we will incur in the continued clinical development of NS2.
 Subsequent trials initiated at a later date will cost considerably more, depending on the results of our prior clinical trials, and feedback from the FDA or other third parties.
 Accordingly, we will continue to require substantial additional capital to continue our clinical development and potential commercialization activities.
 The amount and timing of our future funding requirements will depend on many factors, including but not limited to: